Scott Moran · founder individual audit · Mar 13-25, 2026

 March 23

-The remote lead-gen factory got real
+The remote worker factory proved the compute split was real

 March 24